 - 1 tablespoon water

-- To make the panna cotta: Place the milk in a small bowl and sprinkle the gelatin evenly over the milk.
+- Place the milk in a small bowl and sprinkle the gelatin evenly over the milk.
 Let soak for 5 minutes.

 - After the 5 minutes, remove the pan from heat and whisk in the milk/gelatin mixture until smooth.